xiaoxiaochengxuyuan101/-Anti-VEGF-Therapeutic-Efficacy-Prediction/README.md

 # -Anti-VEGF-Therapeutic-Efficacy-Prediction

-The code for the project will be released soon.
-The team is currently organizing it.
+The code for this project will be released soon.
+The team is currently working on de-identifying the information and organizing the code.